Cat coat genetics: Variations

+Tortoiseshell cats with small white patches are called tortico cats, a portmanteau of calico and tortoiseshell.

 White spotting and epistatic white

-White spotting and epistatic white (also known as dominant white) were long thought to be two separate genes, but in fact they are both on the KIT gene.
-White spotting can take many forms, from a small spot of white to the mostly-white pattern of the Turkish Van, while epistatic white produces a fully white cat.
-The Birman-specific recessive "gloving" trait is also located on the KIT gene.
+The KIT gene determines whether or not there will be any white in the coat, except when a solid white coat is caused by albinism.
+White spotting and epistatic white (also known as dominant white) were long thought to be two separate genes (called S and W respectively), but in fact they are both on the KIT gene.
+The two have been combined into a single white spotting locus (W).
+White spotting can take many forms, from a small spot of white to the mostly-white pattern of the Turkish Van, while epistatic white produces a fully white cat (solid or self white).
+The KIT gene W locus has the following alleles: